Cloud Foundry Application Basics¶

 {appName}-{tenantName}.apps.{region}.mindsphere.io

 . - Cloud Foundry routes are not internet exposed.
-It is necessary to register your application in the Developer Cockpit before you can access it via the internet.
+Before you can access your application via the internet, you need to first register it in "Developer Cockpit".

 Applications¶

-in [Cloud Foundry Manifest] files.
+in Cloud Foundry Manifest files.

-To deploy an application to Cloud Foundry you need to run a cf push
+To deploy an application to Cloud Foundry, you need to run a cf push

-- Uploading and storing application files (see [Prepare to Deploy Hints])
+- Uploading and storing the application files

 - Creating a